phatak-dev/blog/_posts/2019-10-30-horizontal-scaling-k8s-part-3.md

 {% endhighlight %}

-## Observing the AutoScale in HPA
+## Observing the Auto Scale in HPA

 Once the spark jobs start running, the cpu usage will go higher.
 We can start describing the HPA state using below command to see did the auto scaling kick in.
-You need to keep running this command for 1-2 minutes to see the change
+You need to keep running this command for 1-2 minutes to see the changes.

 {% highlight sh %}